OpenAI-Compatible Server#

 --disable-sliding-window

-Disables sliding window, capping to sliding window size
+Disables sliding window, capping to sliding window size.

 Default: False